Contract law update

 Take care to avoid entering into a contract unintentionally and avoid saying anything in negotiations or correspondence which may subsequently be construed as evidence of an intention to be contractually bound.

-When negotiating transactions or settlements, clearly state the condition under which negotiations are carried out, for example by providing that any agreement is "subject to contract", but be aware that, even if a "subject to contract" proviso has been used, subsequent conduct may indicate that a binding agreement has been reached.
+Be aware that, even if a "subject to contract" proviso has been used, subsequent conduct may indicate that a binding agreement has been reached.

 Be clear about when draft contracts are in an approved and agreed form and then have a clear procedure for both parties to enter into the contract.